Jint-lzxy/sockify/DESIGN.md

   - Sets the timeout value for blocking socket operations like `recv()` or `send()`.
 - **Parameters:**
   - `timeout`: The maximum time to block.
+- **Notes:**
+  - The `timeout` value can be a non-negative integer in `duration`, or a negative value indicating blocking behavior.
+Specifically:
+    - If a non-zero positive value is provided, subsequent socket operations will raise exceptions if the operation isn't completed within the specified timeout period.
+    - If `duration{0}` is provided, the socket is set to non-blocking mode, meaning operations will not block and will immediately return if they cannot complete.
+    - If a negative value is provided, the socket is set to blocking mode, meaning operations will block indefinitely until completion.
 - **Complexity:** Constant

 ```cpp